gergelyhornyak/namizu/docs/naMizuDocs.md

 All questions fall under some categories:

+- Series of polls: create a story! -> each poll will inherit the previous answers
 - Using variable or default
 - Requires explanation or no comment
 - Single or multichoice